Plantar Warts: The Things You Need To Know

 If your body can create antibodies against HPV, your immune system will be able to immediately recognize the viruses.
 As soon as these viruses enter the body, they will be seized and killed, and will no longer produce physical manifestations such as warts.

-What should I do if I have one?
+What should I do if I have warts on feet?

 Plantar warts may disappear of their own accord.
 However, if plantar warts do resolve it may take several months or even years.
 The time it takes for plantar warts to resolve varies greatly from one person to the next and may never occur.